 Tap above to jump to different sections of this tour

-A bike tour of Milan's best-kept secrets
+Bike around Milan's best-kept secrets

 Uncover the hidden gems in a city famed for its resplendent beauty!
-This family friendly guided bike tour explores Milan's best-kept secrets, guaranteed to amaze and give you a real feel for this city's elegant culture and wonderful stories.
+This family-friendly guided bike tour explores Milan's best-kept secrets, guaranteed to amaze and give you a real feel for this city's elegant culture and wonderful stories.
 You'll ride to Renaissance yards, the San Lorenzo Basilica, the private gardens of a former Milanese aristocrat, and many other lesser-known attractions on this family-friendly exploration into the heart of magical Milan.

 Explore the hidden treasures of the city as you venture away from the urban hum of Milan's center and into the luxurious, verdant neighborhoods concealed within.
 This is an opportunity to see in one day tour the culture that lies behind the touristy front: real Milanese people, their stories and legends, their history, and, importantly, their food!
 There’ll be an opportunity to refuel with homemade ice cream, espresso, or a cocktail midway through your brilliant bicycle tour.